erhant/cryptist-2025-inference/src/04_vanilla.typ

 You can send a procedurally generated prompt with a known output, and check if the provider returns the correct result.

-- For mathematical reasoning, there are static analysis tools like MathVerify#footnote("https://github.com/huggingface/Math-Verify").
+- For mathematical reasoning, there are static analysis tools like MathVerify #cite(<mathverify>).
 - For code generation, you can use a sandboxed unit-test to check if the generated code works as expected.
 - For text generation, you can use a set of known question-answer pairs; or simply do a string inclusion check.